AdityaJaiswal17/AdityaJaiswal17.github.io/undergraduate-thesis.md

 {% include base_path %}

+<div style="padding-top: 7px;"></div>

 # Optimal Recombination Algorithms for Generating Quad-Dominant Meshes

-**Author:** Aditya Jaiswal — Undergraduate Thesis (Dec 2024)
-**Short description:** Algorithms that convert metric-adapted triangular meshes into quad-dominant meshes by scoring candidate triangle pairs with a combined aspect-ratio + angle-quality metric, recombining them greedily, and optionally smoothing and parallelizing the process.
+**Short description:** Algorithm that convert metric-adapted triangular meshes into quad-dominant meshes by scoring candidate triangle pairs with a combined aspect-ratio + angle-quality metric, recombining them greedily, and optionally smoothing.
+This work was done as a part of my Undergraduate Thesis for BITS Pilani at Indian Institute of Science [IISc].
+The entire code repository can be found — [**here**](https://github.com/AdityaJaiswal17/BITS_Pilani-Undergraduate-Thesis).
+This code repo also has some `.vol` mesh files which can be used as example test cases.
+Moreover, The thesis PDF can be found — [**here**](/files/Aditya_Jaiswal_Thesis.pdf)

 ---